-We have compiled answers to some frequently asked questions about the Partnership and the Report Cards.
+We have compiled answers to some frequently asked questions about the Partnership.
+If you require further information, please contact us.

 The Partnership’s primary purpose is the development of the annual waterway health report card and addressing data gaps in the 2015 report card.
 As data gaps are filled, the report card will better highlight priority areas for investment on new, innovative, and enhanced management activities.
 Currently the Partnership showcases the programs, including on-ground projects, undertaken by Partners aimed at improving waterway health, via the Activities Spotlight and associated mapping product.